alejandrocrx/leetcode_problems_study/README.md

 # DFS

+### 130. Surrounded Regions

+Using depth-first search, we go through first and last column and also first and last row to check for O's and change them for _'s.
+After that, we go through each cell in the 2D array and check if there is an O or an _.

 ### 46. Permutations

 Using depth-first search, we add each combination and at the end, we remove the last item in the list.